wuyannnn/customer-segmentation/README.md

 Apply the techniques and models that you fit on the demographic data to the customers data: data cleaning, feature scaling, PCA, and k-means clustering.
 Compare the distribution of people by cluster for the customer data to that of the general population._Can you say anything about which types of people are likely consumers for the mail-order sales company?_

  ## Remark
- We are not allowed to publish the data provided by Arvato Financial Services due to the terms and conditions.
-In the notebook you can find the code and the analysis that I perfomed on the datasets.
+ It's not allowed to publish the data provided by Arvato Financial Services due to the terms and conditions, so it's not included in this repository.